-A study conducted by researchers from the University Of California Berkley School Of Public Health has found that drinking tap water is associated with a higher risk of stomach illnesses in persons over age 55.
-The study, which tracked the rates of gastrointestinal diseases in 998 elderly participants, was conducted in upscale Sonoma County.
-The tap water in Sonoma County is considered to be of high quality; the water comes from a protected source in the mountains, and is properly treated.
+Tap water can make you sick if you are over 55.
+That’s the4 conclusion of a University Of California Berkley School Of Public Health study.
+The study tracked the rates of gastrointestinal diseases in 998 elderly participants.
+It was conducted in upscale Sonoma County.
+The tap water in Sonoma County is considered to be of high quality.
+The water comes from a protected source in the mountains and is properly treated.
 Sonoma County tap water easily meets all Federal and state water quality standards.

-Half of the participants in the study received water filtration systems that filtered the water to remove impurities and used UV light to kill bacteria.
+Half of the participants in the study received water filtration systems that filtered the water = and used UV light to kill bacteria.
 Half of the study’s participants received non-functioning water filtration systems.
-Six months into the study, it was found that participants with non-functioning water systems had a 12% higher incidence of stomach illness than those with functioning water filtration systems.
+Six months into the study, it was found that participants with non-functioning water systems had a 12% higher incidence of stomach illness.
 Participants in the study were asked to record incidences of vomiting, diarrhea, nausea and cramps.

 Researchers then swapped the working and non-working filtration systems between the two groups.
-The group that had the non-working systems received the working systems, and the group that had the working systems received the non working systems.
-Six months later the results evaluated and researchers saw that instances of stomach illnesses had dropped 12% in the group that now had the working filtration systems.
+The group that had the non-working systems received the working systems.
+The group that had the working systems received the non working systems.
+Six months later the results were evaluated.
+Researchers saw that instances of stomach illnesses had dropped 12% in the group that now had the working filtration systems.
 Likewise, stomach illnesses reported by the group that received the non-working units rose 12%.